 To find your channel’s URL:

-This is the standard URL that all YouTube channels use.
-It uses your unique channel ID, which are the numbers and letters at the end of the URL.
+This is the standard URL that YouTube channels use.
+It uses your unique channel ID, which is the numbers and letters at the end of the URL.

 Legacy username URL

 Depending on when your channel was created, it may have a username.
 Usernames are no longer required for channels today, but you can still use this URL to direct to your channel — even if your channel name has changed since you chose your username.
 Existing usernames can't be changed.